-Made with a flaky pie crust, a combination of sweet and tart apples, and a buttery streusel topping, this Dutch Apple Pie is the very best version of apple pie.
+Made with a flaky pie crust, a combination of sweet and tart apples, and a buttery streusel topping, this Dutch Apple Pie is the VERY best version of homemade apple pie.

 What is Dutch Apple Pie?

-Dutch Apple Pie is very similar to an American classic apple pie, with one key difference.
+Dutch Apple Pie is very similar to a classic American apple pie, with one key difference.
 Instead of the apple pie filling being baked between two pie crusts, the top crust is replaced with a buttery streusel.

 And it is the buttery crumble topping that makes a Dutch Apple Pie the BEST apple pie ever, in my opinion.

-As the pie bakes, the butter from the streusel slightly melts into the apples, further flavoring the filling.
-But the texture that comes from that oat crumble is outrageously good.
-It adds an amazing flavor and texture, very similar to that of an apple crisp.
+- Better Flavor and Texture.
+As the pie bakes, the butter from the streusel slightly melts into the apples, further flavoring the filling, while adding an outrageously amazing texture to the pie.

 Notes on Ingredients & Equipment